KubeRocketCI/docs/docs/use-cases/application-scaffolding.md

 ### __Preconditions__

 - KubeRocketCI instance is [configured](../operator-guide/prerequisites.md) with Gerrit, Tekton and [Argo CD](../operator-guide/cd/argocd-integration.md).
-- Developer has access to the EDP instances using the Single-Sign-On approach.
+- Developer has access to the KubeRocketCI instances using the Single-Sign-On approach.
 - Developer has the `Administrator` role (to perform merge in Gerrit).

 ## Scenario